signalbox/sdk-javascript/readme.md

 * **url** - the relative target URL.
 * **options** - An object containing any keys supported by jQuery.ajax (including request parameters, `success` and `error`).

 Performs a DELETE request to the given URL.
 Note that some older browsers may require you to access this method using the `SignalBox['delete']` syntax due to `delete` being a reserved word.
+The `success` and `error` callbacks are called with the arguments `response` and `xhr`.

 ## Queries without an explicit scope